USS Secota

 USS Secota (YTB-415) was a harbor tug that served in the United States Navy from 1945 to 1986.

 Secota was assigned to the United States Pacific Fleet soon after delivery to the Navy.
-She was at Okinawa in August 1945; visited Tsingtao, China in July 1946; and replaced USS Anamosa at Yokosuka, Japan, on 20 August 1947.
+She was at Okinawa in August 1945; visited Qingdao, China in July 1946; and replaced USS Anamosa at Yokosuka, Japan, on 20 August 1947.

 During 1950, Secota visited Hungnam and Pusan, Korea; her last recorded port of call was Sasebo, Japan, apparently returning to Japan from Korea during the waning days of 1950.
 After that time, Secota was continuously assigned to advanced American bases in the Pacific.
 In February 1962 she was redesignated a medium harbor tug, YTM-415.